 Report Fraud to Action Fraud.
 You can report fraud including online or internet crimes using the Action Fraud Reporting tool.
 Action Fraud is UK's national fraud and cyber crime reporting centre.

-Cyber bullying is any form of bullying which takes place online or through devices such as smartphones and tablets, usually using emails, messaging or social networking sites such as Facebook, Whatsapp or Twitter.
+Cyber bullying is any form of bullying which takes place online or through your internet devices such as smartphones and tablets, usually using emails, messaging or social networking sites such as Facebook, Whatsapp or Twitter.
 The guidance for dealing with cyber bullies is to 'stop, block and tell'.
 Don't answer back (as this will only feed the abuse), block the person or message, and tell someone you trust.

 If you think that you or someone you know is being subjected to abuse on-line then visit our page What to do if you think someone is at risk of being abused for advice and details on whom to contact.